kean/Nuke/README.md

 ### SVG

 To render SVG, consider using [SwiftSVG](https://github.com/mchoe/SwiftSVG), [SVG](https://github.com/SVGKit/SVGKit), or other frameworks.
-Here is an example of `SwiftSVG` being used to render vector images:
+Here is an example of `SwiftSVG` being used to render vector images.

 ```swift
 ImageDecoderRegistry.shared.register { context in